 Language: scholarly articles are written for scholars and not the general public, so the language is specialized and technical

-Authors: scholarly articles are written by experts who usually have PhDs and academic affiliations
+Authors: scholarly articles are written by experts who usually have PhD and academic affiliations

-Just because your article is published in a scholarly journal doesn't mean your article is scholarly because scholarly journals contain the following items which are NOT scholarly:
+Just because your article is published in a scholarly journal does not mean your article is scholarly, because scholarly journals contain the following items which are NOT scholarly

 If you are unsure about using the information you've found, be sure to check with a librarian or your professor.